executablebooks/MyST-Parser/docs/configuration.md

 (myst-warnings)=
 ## Build Warnings

 Below lists the MyST specific warnings that may be emitted during the build process.
-These will be prepended to the end of the warning message, e.g.
+These will be prepended to the end of the warning message (see also <inv:sphinx#show_warning_types>), e.g.

 ```
 WARNING: Non-consecutive header level increase; H1 to H3 [myst.header]
 ```

-**In general, if your build logs any warnings, you should either fix them or [raise an Issue](https://github.com/executablebooks/MyST-Parser/issues/new/choose) if you think the warning is erroneous.**
+In general, if your build logs any warnings, you should either fix them or [raise an Issue](https://github.com/executablebooks/MyST-Parser/issues/new/choose) if you think the warning is erroneous.

 However, in some circumstances if you wish to suppress the warning you can use the <inv:sphinx#suppress_warnings> configuration option, e.g.